metacollin/homebrew-kicad/README.md

 # Homebrew-KiCad

 **EPIC FAIL UPDATE:** Please `brew remove wxkicad` if installed.
 Then `untap metacollin/kicad` and retap with `tap metacollin/kicad`.
 Finally, `brew install kicad --HEAD`.
 It works on a clean install of 10.8.
 For real.
-I believe it works on 10.10 as well, but that is still being confirmed.
+I ~~believe it works on~~ have confirmed it works on 10.10 as well.
+It ought to work on 10.9 and maybe 10.7, but that is uncomfirmed presently.
 I feel I owe everyone an explanation/apology, and I've put that at the bottom so as not to obstruct the actual documentation.

 Delicious and foamy --HEAD only [Homebrew](https://github.com/mxcl/homebrew) tap for [KiCad](http://www.kicad-pcb.org) and it's library.
 This is intended to make it easy for OS X users to try out the latest revision of the development branch, or to help handle installation of the model, footprint, and component libraries.